 I have given thousands of treatments in community acupuncture clinics and have worked one-on-one with people desiring deeper, more individualised work.
 I've also performed auricular acupuncture in various settings such as medical detox facilities, harm reduction programs, and in post-correctional reintegration.

 I enjoy incorporating an element of inquiry in my work with people.
 I appreciate how acupuncture plants us firmly in our bodies, and encourages us to connect with ourselves in the present moment.
 Asking where we tend to disconnect can provide powerful insight as well.
-I hope to empower clients to take responsibility for their own health and well-being and to connect to a part of themselves that is always innately capable of wholeness.
+I aim to empower clients to take responsibility for their own health and well-being and to connect to the part of themselves that is always innately well and whole.